Glorp/Elmbdas/README.md

 (Can ACTUALLY leave out the :( if you wanna.
 Will still show up with sadface if you're doing it right.)

-Also, clearly, I don't actally know Elm plox don't look at the code.
+Also, clearly, I don't actually know Elm plox don't look at the code.